Terms and Conditions of Sale

 Exchanges are not available for single tickets, special offers and promotional packages.

-Season Pass Subscription tickets* may be exchanged to another performance within the same concert season, subject to availability, a minimum of one full business day prior to the concert.
+Season Pass Subscription tickets* may be exchanged to another performance within the same concert season, subject to availability, a minimum of two full business day prior to the concert.
 The same number of performances must remain in the Season Pass Subscription and seats comparable to those originally held cannot be guaranteed.
 Exchanges will be made based on the face value of the original ticket and the current pricing of the requested performance.
 Any variance in pricing will be payable by the ticket holder at the time of the exchange.

 For each Season Pass Subscription the first two exchanges are free and all other exchanges incur a fee of $5.00 per exchanged ticket, exchanges may incur upgrade charges.
 Exchanges cannot be carried out once a performance has commenced or occurred.
 Exchanges cannot be processed over the phone or via a performance venue Box Office.
 Further information on exchanging a ticket